-Amendments to this constitution may be proposed by a representative of the Student Government at a regular meeting using the following procedure:
+Amendments to this Constitution may be proposed by a Representative of the Student Government at a regular meeting using the following procedure:

-- A. At the meeting where the amendment is proposed a period of discussion shall follow. - B. The amendment shall be referred to the appropriate committee for study. - C. At the next regular meeting, following the meeting where the amendment was proposed, the committee shall present the amendment with the committee's recommendations.
-A period of general discussion shall follow, after which the amendment shall lay over until the next regular meeting. - D. At the next regular meeting, the second meeting from that at which the amendment was originally proposed, a discussion period shall be followed by a vote. - E. An amendment shall require a three-fourths affirmative vote of all the voting representatives of Student Government and the approval of the faculty for it to be enacted.
+- A. At the meeting where the amendment is proposed a period of discussion shall follow; - B. The amendment shall be referred to the appropriate committee for study; - C. At the next regular meeting, following the meeting where the amendment was proposed, the committee shall present the amendment with the committee's recommendations.
+A period of general discussion shall follow, after which the amendment shall lay over until the next regular meeting; - D. At the next regular meeting, the second meeting from that at which the amendment was originally proposed, a discussion period shall be followed by a vote; - E. And, an amendment shall require three-fourths affirmative vote of all the Class Representatives of the Student Government, and the approval of the Faculty for it to be enacted.